menu

 Lone Rock is a blue-collar town, with 46.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lone Rock is a village of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Lone Rock who work in healthcare suport services (11.21%), office and administrative support (8.47%), and maintenance occupations (6.41%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.21% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Lone Rock telecommute to their jobs.
+Overall, about 10.21% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle